 The coronavirus is bad news for the travel industry.
-There is, however, one silver lining for consumers: extremely low air fares (if you are prepared to travel!)
+There is, however, one silver lining for consumers: extremely low air fares.

 Last week, British Airways launched a new Luxury Sale from the UK – you can see the details here.
 We wrote about the best BA Club World and First Class sale deals here.

 This week, it is offering sub-£1000 business class fares out of Paris to a variety of destinations in the US.
 These are pretty much as low as it ever gets.

 If you’re a long time reader here you’ll know that some of the best business class deals to the United States can be had when connecting from European airports.
 Airlines have to try a little harder to attract connecting passengers as they are competing with carriers that can offer direct routings.